Permafrost/Tundra/SERVICES.md

         ftp://user:password@server:port/directory/*.txt?rename=false

   * `ftps`: refer to `ftp`.

+  * `jms`: retrieves message content from the specified JMS alias and queue or topic.

+    The following example will retrieve message content from the JMS alias `DEFAULT_IS_JMS_CONNECTION` topic `JMS::Temporary::Topic`:

+        jms://DEFAULT_IS_JMS_CONNECTION?topic=JMS::Temporary::Topic

+    The following example will retrive message content from the JMS alias `DEFAULT_IS_JMS_CONNECTION` queue `JMS::Temporary::Queue`:

+        jms://DEFAULT_IS_JMS_CONNECTION?queue=JMS::Temporary::Queue

   * `sftp`: processes each file matching the given `$source` URI with the given processing `$service`.
 The file component of the URI can include wildcards or globs (such as `*.txt`) for matching